The Importance of User Experience in Website Design

 The idea that you can lose visitors from your website within just 10 seconds of them arriving is frightening.
-You’ve probably spent thousands on your website and would be forgiven for feeling it was all a waste of money if you’re failing to gain enough enquiries or sell enough product.
+You’ve probably spent thousands on your website and would be forgiven for feeling it was all a waste of money if you’re failing to gain enough enquiries or sell enough products.

 But all is not lost.
 Rather than start again from scratch, you do have the option of reviewing the effectiveness of your website using tools such as Hotjar.

-Along with Google Analytics, these tools will give you a good idea of how users are interacting with your website, where they are clicking and where the drop-off points are.
+Along with Google Analytics, these tools will give you a good idea of how users are interacting with your website.
+Where they are clicking and where the drop-off points are.

 From the data that you gather about your website, you can start to make small changes that deliver big improvements.

-Here are our top 5 UX improvements
+Top 5 website UX improvements

 - Improve your website navigation – Remember Miller’s Rule and don’t overload your navigation with too many options.
 Focus the users’ attention and drive them to the pages/sections that are of most value.

 - Reduce unnecessarily long forms – The more information that you request from a user, the more likely they will abandon a form.
 Including those found on e-commerce checkout pages.